Aleksander2a/IoT-project-2022-2023/README.md

 ## Lambda Function to retrieve last sensor data by `device_id` param in the URL:
 - this function is exposed using API GATEWAY
+- mobile app calls this API with the `device_id` of logged user

 ```js
 const AWS = require('aws-sdk');